mukund109/vow/README.md

 * [F] chrome loading issue? (going back after regex operation keeps the search bar open but out of focus)
 * [F] mouse should hide itself
 * [F] indicator of multi-line col
-* [F] don't scroll cell into view if mouse hovers over it
 * [F] load table into pandas
 * refactor - write tests
 * refactor performOp functions (some take arguments when they should be using self.<attribute>)